Giannantonio26/BattleShip/docs/CODE_OF_CONDUCT.md

-# This post defines a code of conduct that I try to adhere to on a Scrum team.
+# This post defines a code of conduct that I try to adhere to on a Scrum team
 ## Team participation
 - Fixing my team's broken builds is my highest priority.
 - Participating in my team's code reviews is my second highest priority.